Something Wicked This Way Comes: the Menace of Deep-Sea Mining

 She is author of Images of Animals: Anthropomorphism and Animal Mind.
 She is also coeditor of a number of books, including Gaia in Turmoil: Climate Change, Biodepletion, and Earth Ethics in and Age of Crisis, Life on the Brink: Environmentalists Confront Overpopulation, and Keeping the Wild: Against the Domestication of Earth.

-Eileen is author of numerous papers and contributor to the late journal Wild Earth.
+Eileen is author of numerous papers and was a contributor to the late journal Wild Earth.
 She lives in Blacksburg, Virginia with her husband Rob Patzig where they also teach yoga together.
+She is also a member of The Rewilding Institute’s Leadership Council.